Thermoelectric Power of the YbT$_{2}$Zn$_{20}$ (T = Fe, Ru, Os, Ir, Rh, and Co) Heavy Fermions: Results

-Figure \ref{Zn20ST3} presents $S(T)/T$ of YbT$_{2}$Zn$_{20}$ below 10\,K. Since no signature of any kind of long range order down to 20\,mK has been observed in the resistivity measurements \cite{Torikachvili2007}, the zero temperature limit of $S(T)/T$ can be reliably estimated by extrapolating $S(T)$ from 2\,K (or 0.4\,K) to $T$ = 0, where the inferred $S(T)/T|_{T\rightarrow 0}$ values for T = Fe, Ru, Os, Ir, and Rh range between -3.8 $\sim$ -10\,$\mu$V/K$^{2}$.
-For T = Co, $S(T)/T$ value at 0.4\,K reaches -42\,$\mu$V/K$^{2}$ and is still decreasing (see inset of Fig. \ref{Zn20ST3}).
+The precise temperature dependence of $S(T)$ can be seen more quantitatively in Fig. \ref{Zn20ST3} where the $S(T)/T$ of YbT$_{2}$Zn$_{20}$ below 10\,K is presented.
+For T = Fe the clear, linear temperature dependence of TEP, $S(T)/T = \alpha$, is revealed below 4 K. For other compounds, $S(T)/T$ shows an additional temperature dependence (probably due to the CEF effect and tiny phonon contribution).
+For T = Rh, the $S(T)/T$ shows a strong temperature dependence at low temperature which is consistent with the temperature dependence of $C(T)/T$ \cite{Torikachvili2007}, where both $S(T)/T$ and $C(T)/T$ revealed a broad peak structure centered around 2$\sim$3 K. For T = Ir, the $S(T)/T$ and $C(T)/T$ also shows a broad feature around 4 K. Similar linear $S(T)/T$ versus $T$ (i.e. $S \propto T^{2}$) behavior was noted for the majority of HF compounds discussed in Ref. \cite{Behnia2004}.
+This being said, the observed temperature dependence of $S(T)/T$ is not similar to the behavior shown in the resistivity, but is consistent with $C(T)/T$.
+The fact that temperature region manifesting the Fermi liquid behavior in the resistivity is not the same as that of the $S(T)/T$, can be due to the several additional contribution to $S(T)$.
+Since the additional contributions cannot be completely separated, by using a first and simple approximation, the zero temperature limit of $S(T)/T$ has been estimated by linear extrapolating $S(T)$ from 2\,K (or 0.4\,K) to $T$ = 0 (solid lines in Fig. \ref{Zn20ST3}), where the inferred $S(T)/T|_{T\rightarrow 0}$ values for T = Fe, Ru, Os, Ir, and Rh range between -3.8 $\sim$ -10\,$\mu$V/K$^{2}$.
+For T = Co, the $S(T)/T$ value at 0.4\,K reaches -42\,$\mu$V/K$^{2}$ and is still decreasing (see Fig. \ref{Zn20ST3} (b)).
 By using a linear extrapolation, $S(T)/T|_{T\rightarrow 0}$ value for T = Co is found to be $\sim$\,-57\,$\mu$V/K$^{2}$.